Neighborhood Info Without The Neighborhood Drama. Learn more

 Leveling with Gravel

-Gravel works well to fill any low spots beneath the sleeper boards and ensure a level surface.
+Gravel works well to fill any low spots beneath the sleeper boards and create a level surface.
 It also aids in drainage and prevents water from pooling under the walkway.
-While you’re working, occasionally check the level of the sleeper boards at various points to keep them even.
+While you’re working, occasionally check the level of the sleeper boards to keep them even.

 Securing the Frame